Professional Reviews

 I really miss the quick-connect feature, but it’s pretty easy to manually choose a server (all of VPN.ac’s apps allow you to mark servers as favorites).

-I also like the the ticket support system — I submitted tickets at different times of the day and I was very impressed that my first ticket (sent around noon) was answered in less than 5 minutes.
-The rest of my tickets were answered within 6-8 hours, so I might have just gotten lucky with my first submission.
+I like the ticket support system — I submitted tickets at different times of the day and I was very impressed that my first ticket (sent around noon) was answered in less than 5 minutes.
+The rest of my tickets were answered within 6–8 hours, so I might have just gotten lucky with my first submission.
 I was always given a knowledgeable response and never had to follow up with more questions for clarity.

 Overall, VPN.ac’s customer support is pretty good.
 It lacks live chat but offers email and ticket support, as well as many different support guides.